-When Trent (R. A. Hihailoff) finally comes to grips with Crowley, the scene should explode on screen, because at last Crowley is not venting his anger at just any unfortunate victim who entered his swamp; he at last has a chance to settle a personal score.
+When Trent (R. A. Mihailoff) finally comes to grips with Crowley, the scene should explode on screen, because Crowley is settling a personal score instead of targeting another random victim.
+(Trent was one of three kids whose Halloween prank resulted in Crowley’s death, from which he returned with a literal vengeance.)
 But the scene does not exploit this possibility with an exchange of closeups or even a glance of recognition.
-Nor does the film play with the fact that, for once, we might root for Crowley (Trent was one of three kids whose Halloween prank resulted in Crowley’s death).
+Nor does HATCHET II play with the fact that, for once, we might root for Crowley.

 Even more disappointing is the final face-off between Crowley and Reverend Zombie.
 The later has certainly done enough wrong so that we are happy to see Crowley sights land on him, but there is no strong personal connection.
 (Zombie, we are told, could have been – but was not – with Trent and his friends on the fateful night of Crowley’s death.)
 Considering the effort spent on establishing a back story, there should have been something in there to make the confrontation payoff on something that had happened in the past.